anttihaap/distributed-backup-system/REPORT.md

 - The tracker node could be added to the network either as a standalone node for bookkeeping and aiding in node discovery or as a "supernode" in the ring.
 The latter would mean implementing an HTTP component in the nodes as well.
 - In a real world solution, all nodes would probably communicate through the same port.
 That would simplify our code.
-- Updating the node lists may create too many messages in larger scale.
+- Updating the node lists may create too many messages on a larger scale.
 Node lists could be optimized to only contain a certain number of nodes.
-In this project we could not test with large enough number of nodes to really benefit from that kind of optimization.
+In this project we could not test with a large enough number of nodes to really benefit from that kind of optimization.
 - The nodes have no graceful means to leave the ring.
 A further improvement would be to add messaging protocol to notify of a node leaving the network.
 It would reduce the number of messages sent in the network, as the keep-alive pings could be sent less often.

 ### Naming and node id

 Our system doesn't provide any security for node ids.
 Node ids can be hijacked.
-We thought about this topic and suggest to implement the node ids using a public key.
+We thought about this topic and suggested implementing the node ids using a public key.
 For example Ed25519 public-key signature system's public keys can be used as the node id.
 Ed25519 public keys consume only 32 bytes, which is an acceptable length for the keys and it's advantage.

 Node's should be verified by it's signatures.
 This would add security to the system.
 A small amount of overhead is added by signing and verifying messages but we feel it's a must have feature.